Israel says seized Gaza-bound rocket shipment from Iran

 According to tracking data, the Klos C was previously at Bandar Abbas port in Iran in early February 2014 and prior to that in Port Said in January.

-(Additional reporting by Jonathan Saul in London and Nidal al-Mughrabi in Jerusalem and Bill Trott in Washington; Editing by Crispian Balmer, Ralph Boulton and David Gregorio)
+(Additional reporting by Jonathan Saul in London and Nidal al-Mughrabi in Jerusalem; Editing by Crispian Balmer and Ralph Boulton)